Welcome to the Office for the Prevention of Harassment and Discrimination at Sonoma State!

-If you or others you know have experienced acts of harassment or discrimination, please contact us at email@example.com or by submitting an online report using the link on our page.
+If you or others you know have experienced any of the acts mentioned above, please contact us by submitting an online report using the link on our page or by emailing firstname.lastname@example.org.
+The campus and our surrounding community have additional resources to assist those experiencing stress and trauma.

 The 2020-2021 OPHD Annual Report is now available for viewing.
 Any questions regarding the report should be sent to email@example.com